d4mr/rolebot/README.md

 ## Configuring your bot

 ### roles-message

+Configuration options for the message posted by the bot.
+Reacting to this message grants users with roles.

 | Property | Description |
 |--------  | --------------- |
 | Title    | The text for the title of the embed |